ArrHarper/good-smells-game/README.md

 - `isometric_utils.gd`: Utility class for coordinate conversions and calculations
 - `isometric_sorter.gd`: Handles proper rendering order of objects in isometric space

+### Scaling System

+Our game uses a dynamic scaling system with these components:

+- `game_scale.gd`: Manages the scale factor and handles object scaling
+- `scale_helper.gd`: Provides utility functions for working with scaled values
+- Scale-aware isometric utilities that adjust calculations based on scale factor
+- Signal system to notify objects when scale changes

+This system ensures:

+- Consistent appearance across different resolutions
+- Proper alignment between editor-positioned objects and runtime display
+- Easy adjustment of game scale for testing and optimization

 ### Player Movement